Bugs, they make me scream.

 OK, there was lots of screaming.

 My goal was to not just to learn how to drive on the highway, but to become comfortable enough to drive on it with the kids in the car.
 It wasn't an easy process for me but I wasn't about to give up, no matter how long it took and how tiny my steps of progress were.
-I went from driving with my Platonic Hubby, to following her in her car, and then I was accidentally shoved into the next step when I was following The Supermodel home on the highway one day and a car got in between us.
+I went from driving with my Platonic Hubby, to following her in her car, and then I was accidentally shoved into the next step when I was following another friend home on the highway one day and a car got in between us.
 While I was trying see around the car to her car, she started to get off at an exit, and I didn't see her until it was too late for me to get off as well.

 I managed to drive to the next exit myself without dying and I have to say, I was pretty darn proud of myself!
 (There may have also been some screaming during that trip, but if there were no witnesses I don't have to confirm anything).